Why You Need a Cookie Policy (Especially for GDPR & CCPA)

 What Are Cookies (and Trackers)?

 Cookies are small text files stored on a user's device when they visit a site.
-The category has expanded — pixels, local-storage tokens, fingerprinting scripts, and SDKs all do similar work.
-Some are strictly necessary (keeping you logged in, remembering items in a cart).
-Most others — analytics, A/B testing, retargeting, social embeds — fall into the "non-essential" bucket and trigger consent requirements.
+The category has expanded — pixels, local-storage tokens, fingerprinting scripts, and SDKs all do similar work, and regulators tend to treat them the same way regardless of the underlying technology.
+Some are strictly necessary: they keep you logged in, remember items in a cart, or balance server load, and they generally do not require consent because the service literally cannot function without them.
+Most others — analytics, A/B testing, retargeting, advertising, and social embeds — fall into the "non-essential" bucket and trigger consent requirements before they may run.

 Why You Need a Cookie Policy